 - Comparison Measuring Instrument

-It is mostly used in engineering practical study especially electrical and electronics stream.
+It is mostly used in engineering practical study, especially in the electrical and electronics streams.
 It is simple and inexpensive as compared to the comparison instrument.

 It is also classified into two different parts like,